mrwordev/omise-challenges-test/README.md

 act of flaunting your wealth.

 But we're a payment gateway, we can do better than that.
-The envelope will contain, instead, a valid CC and the desired donation amount.
+The envelope will contain, instead, a valid CC number (fake ones, not a real working card) and the desired donation amount.
 The entire list is also encrypted using NSA-proof variant of the [Caesar Cipher][1] :troll:

 ### CONTENTS